rh-mobb/aro-workshop-content/aro-content/ops/4-1-deploy-postgre-aso.md

 ## Provision DB for Minesweeper APP

-In order to provision a PostgreSQL DB you need to create the following objects in your cluster:
+In order to provis  ion a PostgreSQL DB you need to create the following objects in your cluster:
  - ResourceGroup
  - FlexibleServer
  - FlexibleServersDatabase
  - FlexibleServersFirewallRule

 1. **ResourceGroup**  **(if you don't have Resource Group)**